xailient-public/docs/docs/container.md

 **Example:**

     `$ docker run -e SDK_LINK="https://ReallyLongUrl/AAaDDY2MzE1ODQ0NzQx" -v ~/Desktop/input:/input -v ~/Workspace/output:/output xailient/model-inference:1.0.1`

-All predicted images and videos will appear in the `~/Workspace/output` of the host OS.
+In this example, all predicted images and videos will appear in the `~/Workspace/output` of the host OS.

 <br>
 ## Default Behaviour

-By default the Xailient SDK container will output images for all given input images, and output videos for all given input videos.
+By default the Xailient SDK container will output images for all given input images, and output videos and their frames for all given input videos.

+* Supported Image formats: jpeg/jpg, png
+* Supported Video formats: mp4, avi, flv, mkv, mov, webm, wmv

 It will also create a csv file named "predictions.csv" with rows corresponding to the bounding box coordinates for each image.